 To configure Azure Active Directory for Content Registration you need to be an Azure AD Global Administrator or Application Administrator.

-To run the Content Registration script, you need user accounts that can access the content you are looking to register in SharePoint Online or OneDrive for Business as well as for Records365.
+To run the Content Registration script, you need user accounts that can access the content you are looking to register in SharePoint Online or OneDrive for Business, as well as for Records365.
 These may not be the same credentials.
+Users backed by Active Directory Federated Services (ADFS) or that have Multi-factor Authentication (MFA) enabled are not currently supported.

 Once the relevant Connector has been set up and enabled, any new documents created in SharePoint Online or OneDrive for Business, and any modifications to existing documents, will be managed by Records365.
-But what about any existing content that predated the Connector?
+What about any existing content that pre-dated the Connector, you may ask?

 The Content Registration process provides a tailored method of locating documents and folders in SharePoint Online or OneDrive for Business and passing them to their respective Connector for submission to Records365.